Aber and Inver (placename elements): Inver

 Place-names with inver are very common throughout Scotland, where they outnumber aber-names by about 3:1.
 They are most common throughout the Western Highlands and the Grampians, the largest town containing the element being Inverness.
-Place-names with inver are, however, oddly seldom in Ireland, given that the form is originally Irish; Ireland tends instead to have names with béal ('mouth') in such locations, as Béal Átha na Sluaighe (Ballinasloe, Co.
-Galway), Béal an Átha an Fheá (Ballina, Co.
-Mayo) or Béal Feirste (Belfast).
-The difference in usage may be explained by the fact that Gaelic names in Ireland are typically a thousand years older than those in Scotland, and hence the prevailing fashion could have been different.
+Place-names with inver are, however, oddly seldom in Ireland, given that the form is originally Irish; Ireland tends instead to have names with béal ('mouth') in such locations, as Béal Átha na Sluaighe (Ballinasloe, County Galway), Béal an Átha an Fheá (Ballina, County Mayo) or Béal Feirste (Belfast).
+The difference in usage may be explained by the fact that Gaelic was spoken in Ireland long before it was brought to Scotland, and hence the prevailing fashion could have been different.

 In Anglicised forms, inver occasionally appears as inner, such as Innerleithen.
 Innerhaddon is variant of Inverhaddon.

 In some cases, an "Inver" has been lost, e.g. Ayr (Inbhir Air), which was recorded as "Inberair", and Ayre (Inver Ayre) in the Isle of Man.

 Occasionally, the English name forms are entirely unrelated: Dingwall (Inbhir Pheofharan) Scotland and Arklow (An tInbhear Mór) in Ireland both have "Inbhir-" in their Gaelic forms.